K9YA FAQ

 K9 Youth Alliance collects anonymous surveys from students at the end of each program to gauge its impact and continue to refine the program.
 In the words of one K9 Youth Alliance graduate, “Thank you for accepting me!
 I love all of you guys like a family.
 Can't wait to come back next year as an intern.”

 Dogs who have not been adopted are eligible for future programs, and we continue to advocate for their adoption.
-Shelter staff and volunteers tell us that being able to tell a potential adopter that a dog has worked with a young person in a group of other dogs goes a long way to getting him or her a second look and finding a family.
+Shelter staff and volunteers tell us that telling potential adopters that a dog has worked with a young person, and in a group of other dogs, goes a long way in finding them a family.

 Who runs the organization and how are you funded?

 K9 Youth Alliance is governed by a diverse, all-volunteer, working board of dedicated, talented individuals.
 Our board members make an annual financial commitment to the organization and are responsible for fundraising and fiscal stewardship.
-A public charity, K9 Youth Alliance accepts individual donations, holds several fundraising events throughout the year, actively promotes corporate sponsorship opportunities, and has begun to seek additional funding through foundation grants.
+As a public charity, K9 Youth Alliance accepts individual donations, holds several fundraising events per year, actively promotes corporate sponsorship opportunities, and has begun to seek additional funding through foundation grants.